luvnft/thirdroom/docs/guides/unity/index.md

 Reflection probes should have the following settings set:

 - Type: `Baked`
-- Box Projection: Should be unchecked, Third Room doesn't support it.
+- Box Projection: Should be unchecked, Space doesn't support it.
-- Box Offset: Should be set to 0,0,0 Third Room doesn't support it.
+- Box Offset: Should be set to 0,0,0 Space doesn't support it.
 - Resolution: `128` recommended for performance, you can change the resolution, but the important thing is that they are all the same.
 - HDR: Must be checked

-Third Room also uses the Environment Reflections settings in the Lighting window under the Environment tab.
+Space also uses the Environment Reflections settings in the Lighting window under the Environment tab.
 They should be set to:

 - Source: `Skybox`
 - Resolution: `128` or whatever you set for all the other reflection probes.